k3rn3lpanicc/Captcha-Break/README.md

 I Trained it with Input Images (that were single characters) and after about 10 epochs , the acurasy get to 1 (100%)

-# Building it up togather
+# Building it up together
 So i did all of it , now it was the time to gatherup all the parts into one single code. so in "captchatotext.py" i used all the steps and simply by typing : readit() , it would download a new captcha from the university's login page and breaks it and shows the captchas text to me.